Soul Matters & Small Group Ministries

 Through these small groups, we help each other deepen our personal spiritual connections and strengthen our bond to each other as members of this faith community.

-If you are interested in signing up for a small group this September, please fill out one of the Small Group Ministry registration forms at the welcome desk or see the attached form.
+If you are interested in signing up for a small group, please fill out one of the Small Group Ministry registration forms at the welcome desk.

 -Rev. Matthew McHale